+ATKINSON HALL.

-ATKINSON HALL DORMITORY is located fifty yards south of the main college building.
-It is a handsome brick building and accommodates one hundred and forty students, besides apartments for the matron, housekeeper and several teachers.
-It was erected five years ago at a cost of \$25,000.
+This is the new Dormitory erected four years ago at a cost of twenty-five thousand dollars.
+It is located fifty yards south of the Main College Building.
+It is a handsome brick building and accommodates one hundred and forty students, besides apartments for the matron, housekeeper, and several teachers.